adamsilver/fdpb/01-Register.md

 - On-screen keyboards, such as those found on mobile may obscure the rules causing the user to scroll to check what's going on.
 - It's still a form of distraction.
 The interface is updating as the user is working on a particular task.
 - Low confidence users or those that don't touch type won't notice the feedback.
-- The rules take up a lot of space giving the perception of a bigger task.
+- The rules take up a lot of space which may give the perception the task is bigger than it is.

-Having the interface change when the user hasn't taken explicit action is jarring and disruptive.
-Instead, we'll give users respect by putting them firmly in control.
-To do this, we'll provide feedback when the user explicitly submits a form which is a clear intent to take action.

 #### On submit

-Having discussed the problems with instant feedback, we're left with validating on submit.
+Instant feedback, means updating the interface when the user hasn't taken explicit action.
+This creates a jarring, disruptive and ambiguous experience.
+Instead, we'll give users the respect they deserve by giving them control.
+Of course, we'll do this by providing feedback when they explicitly submit the form.

 To design inclusively, we must first consider the experience without Javascript, which is far more common than most people think[^].

 > ‘There is no creativity without constraint’